 BENEFITS: You will contribute to the most accurate portrayal of nonprofit charitable organizations to date.
 This information will provide you and your board with comparable data on the finances, giving trends, and actions of other nonprofits during and after the pandemic.
 Foundations and other funding agencies will gain timely insights into the issues affecting nonprofits on the ground and will see trends unfold as we follow up with the same nonprofits over time.
-As a survey participant, you will be given access to the report before it is publicly released.

 RISKS: None of the information we make publicly available will include the names of participants or organizations.
 We do not anticipate any risks to you or your organization for participating in this study.

 VOLUNTARY PARTICIPATION: Your participation, and your organization’s participation, for this and follow-up studies is entirely voluntary.
 When you click the link to start the survey, you will find a consent form.
 If you do not consent to participate in the study, mark “no.” If you want to stop receiving requests from the research team, please email NPSurvey@urban.org to have your organization removed from the study list.